Skip to content

 Infor CloudSuite logo

-Ranked #3 of 5 for automotive buyers.
+Position 5 of 8 on this list.
 Infor CloudSuite is best suited to large enterprises wanting industry-specific cloud ERP, with deployments ranging across upper mid-market (1,001-5,000 employees) and enterprise (5,000+ employees).
 65,000+ customers across industry-specific editions — backed by Koch Industries — a track record that matters when you're committing to a system that'll run your automotive operations for the next decade.

 Where Infor CloudSuite earns its position for automotive: its strongest pillar is deep industry-specific editions (Industrial, Distribution, Healthcare, etc.); buyers consistently call out runs on AWS with Infor OS platform (Coleman AI, Birst analytics); and we rate strong asset management (EAM) and quality management as a meaningful competitive edge in this category.
 Commercial terms are negotiated; expect TCO in the $300K–$2M+ range across licensing, implementation, and three years of support.
 Implementation runs 9–18 months for a typical mid-complexity scope — the actual number depends almost entirely on data migration scope and how clean your current master data is.